PI: Dr. Sofia Forss

 The Urban Vervet Project

-The long-term experience working with wild vervet monkeys, her love for this sometimes-naughty species and her desire to take a turn in her carrier brought Stef to the Urban Vervet Project, of which she is the on-site coordinator.
-Besides habituating this new study population and collecting data on the urban monkeys Stef is also the data manager of the Inkwau Vervet Project (IVP), playing an important role for our data to be comparable between the two field-sites of Simbithi Eco Estate and Mawana Game Reserve.
+The long-term experience working with wild vervet monkeys, her love for this sometimes “naughty” species, and her desire to take a turn in her career brought Stef to the Urban Vervet Project, of which she is now the on-site manager.
+Stef is habituating and identifying the troops of our new study population, training our students, and collecting data on these urban monkeys at the Simbithi Eco Estate, Ballito South Africa.

 Paige Barnes (MSc student)